 With Avant, you can borrow $2,000 to $35,000* with a term ranging from two to five years**.
 Avant might be a good option for borrowers with poor or fair credit.

-Axos Bank offers personal loans from $5,000 to $35,000 with terms from one to five years.
+Axos Bank offers personal loans from $10,000 to $50,000 with terms from three to six years.
 You’ll typically need good to excellent credit to qualify for an Axos Bank loan.

 LendingClub is one of the few personal loan companies that allows borrowers to apply with a cosigner.
 This could increase your chances of getting approved for a loan even if you have poor credit.